ATCO Identifies Commercial Partners to Expand EV Charging Infrastructure

-A North American energy company with a large territory wanted to get ahead of the EV adoption curve and identify the best commercial partners for installing more publicly and privately available chargers.
-The only complication?
-A very small sales team and numerous businesses to analyze and approach.
-Based on this initiative, BlastPoint segmented potential partners into data-driven commercial personas, enabling the sales team to target businesses within their territory most likely to adopt - and pass over the others.
-The result?
-An effective, streamlined approach to expanding EV infrastructure that a small sales team can easily handle.
+ATCO, an energy provider in Alberta, Canada wanted to get ahead of the EV adoption curve and identify the best commercial partners for growing public and private charging infrastructure.
+The only complication: a very small customer engagement team and numerous potential partners to analyze and approach.
+The solution: BlastPoint segmented potential partners into data-driven commercial personas, enabling ATCO to target businesses within their territory most likely to adopt - and pass over the others.
+The result: an effective, streamlined approach to expanding EV infrastructure that a small customer engagement team can easily handle.

 Peoples Natural Gas Identifies New Customers & Increases Revenue